wilsonte-umich/mdi-suite-template/README.md

 Such tool versions are _not_ placed into git version tags unless prefixed with the name of the tool, e.g., 'myPipeline-v0.0.0', but this is usually not necessary.
 All git tags of format 'v0.0.0' are assumed to be tool suite versions.
-Thus, to communicate the version of a tool it is best to simply provide the version of the tool suite that carries it, which always has a one-to-one mapping to a tool version.
+Thus, to communicate the version of a tool it is best to simply provide the version of the tool suite that carries it, which always has an unambiguous mapping to a tool version.

 Tool versions are also optional except for pipelines that offer Singularity containers, which are tagged with the major and minor